Quick Start

 Known Limitations

-- Support for some complex language features in Stellaris is still being improved.
+- The plugin's support for some complex language features of script files and localisation files is not yet complete, and is still being improved.
+Feedback is welcome.